 Binance allows you to buy and sell more than 250 cryptocurrencies without paying more than 0.1% in trading fees.
 This is cheaper than most alternative cryptocurrency exchanges.

-Binance is a popular cryptocurrency exchange that allows you to buy, sell, and store more than 250 cryptocurrencies.
-It also allows you to deposit fiat currencies such as GBP, EUR, and USD.
+Binance is a popular cryptocurrency exchange that allows you to buy, sell, and store more than 350 cryptocurrencies.

-You can also use Binance to earn interest by lending or staking your cryptocurrency, get a loan using your cryptocurrency as collateral, and spend your cryptocurrency anywhere that Visa is accepted using the Binance Card.
+You can also use Binance to earn interest by lending or staking cryptocurrency, get a loan using cryptocurrency as collateral, and spend cryptocurrency anywhere that Visa is accepted using the Binance Card.

 Check out this Binance review for everything you need to know.